Addizz-cell/simple_shell/README.md

 * **Fawas Iwayemi** **||** [email](iwayemiolawale@gmail.com)

-This project was written as part of the curriculum of the ALX-SE programme .
+This project was written as part of the curriculum of the ALX-SE programme.